fpsvogel/learn-ruby/README.md

 ## Rails

 Only courses are listed below, but be sure to *build stuff* as you learn.
-[Here's how I started building my first app early on.](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) Another invaluable form of practice is to [start contributing to open source](https://fpsvogel.com/posts/2021/how-to-contribute-to-open-source-ruby-rails).
+[Here's how I started building my first Rails app right from the beginning.](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) Another invaluable form of practice is to [start contributing to open source](https://fpsvogel.com/posts/2021/how-to-contribute-to-open-source-ruby-rails).

 - **Community:**
   - [Reddit](https://www.reddit.com/r/rails)